Collection Number: 03149

 expand/collapse Expand/collapse Scope and Content

-Original deposit:
+Original Deposit:

 The bulk of the original deposit consists of letters to Elizabeth "Bettie" Perkins Hairston.
-Correspondents include her mother Ann Hairston, who wrote chiefly from the family plantations near Martinsville, Va. between the 1850s and 1890s; her sister, Ruth Stovall Hairston Wilson, who wrote from Danville, Va.; her brother, John A. Hairston, who wrote from school in Staunton, Va., from 1855 to 1857; and her cousin, Jeb Stuart (1833-1875), who wrote from West Point, from 1853 to 1854, and while fighting against the Comanches in Texas, 1855.
+Correspondents include her mother Ann Hairston, who wrote chiefly from the family plantations near Martinsville, Va. between the 1850s and 1890s; her sister, Ruth Stovall Hairston Wilson, who wrote from Danville, Va.; her brother, John A. Hairston, who wrote from school in Staunton, Va., from 1855 to 1857; and her cousin, Jeb Stuart (1833-1875), who wrote from West Point, from 1853 to 1854, and while fighting against the Comanche people in Texas, 1855.

-During the Civil War, Bettie lived with relatives in Yalabusha County, Miss., where she received letters from her family about life on the home front.
-There are also letters to Bettie, written after her marriage in 1873, from her husband, J.T.W.
-Hairston in Lowndes County, Miss., where he was trying to run a cotton plantation without enslaved labor.
+During the American Civil War, Bettie lived with relatives in Yalabusha County, Miss., where she received letters from her family about life on the home front.
+There are also letters to Bettie, written after her marriage in 1873, from her husband, J. T. W. Hairston in Lowndes County, Miss., where he was trying to run a cotton plantation.
 Other significant family correspondence documents the westward movement of various Hairston family members and includes some papers of George Hairston of Halifax County, Va., from circa 1800 to 1820.

 In addition to correspondence, several account books document family life, including the involvement of family members in at least two stores in Henry County and Danville, Va., from 1800 to 1829.
 A household account book, dated 1831 to 1869, provides detailed information about weaving, livestock raising, gardening, and other household production.
-Other financial and legal materials include scattered bills, receipts, depositions, lists and other records of enslaved people, and labor contracts with freedpeople.
+Other financial and legal materials include scattered bills, receipts, depositions, lists and other records of enslaved people, and labor contracts with freed people.

 Additions of 2015: